-In determining Mr. Kay's base salary, our Compensation Committee took into account Mr. Kay's role with Filament and his role with us, his extensive knowledge of and experience in the housewares industry and his role in directing our growth.
-Pursuant to the terms of Mr. Kay's employment agreement, Mr. Kay's annual rate of base salary was increased from \$800,000 to \$900,000 effective March 3, 2021.
-Our Compensation Committee determined an increase in Mr. Kay's base salary was appropriate to improve competitive positioning and align Mr. Kay more closely with peers.
-Mr. Kay has not received an increase in base salary since joining the Company in March 2018.
+We maintain employment agreements with each of our current NEOs, which agreements set forth the amount of base salary payable to Messrs.
+Kay, D. Siegel, and Winoker.
+During 2023, our Compensation Committee took into account Mr. Kay's role with Filament and his role with us, his extensive knowledge of and experience in the housewares industry and his role in directing our growth.
+In light of this analysis, the Compensation Committee recommended that the Board amend Mr. Kay's employment agreement to provide for an increase in base salary from \$900,000 to \$1,000,000, effective March 2, 2023.
+The Compensation Committee believes that this increase was necessary to allow us to continue to provide competitive compensation and more closely align Mr. Kay's base salary with those of our peers.

-The base salaries of Daniel Siegel and Laurence Winoker are also set forth in their employment agreements, as determined by the Chief Executive Officer, in consultation with our Compensation Committee, taking into consideration their roles and responsibilities within the Company, as well as the amount and components of aggregate compensation for comparable positions in our peer group of companies.
-Pursuant to the terms of Daniel Siegel's employment agreement, Mr. Siegel's annual rate of base salary was increased from \$550,000 to \$650,000 effective January 1, 2021.
+The base salaries of Daniel Siegel and Laurence Winoker are also set forth in their employment agreements, as determined by the Chief Executive Officer, in consultation with our Compensation Committee, taking into consideration each executive's roles and responsibilities within the Company, as well as the amount and components of aggregate compensation for comparable positions in our peer group of companies.
+Pursuant to amendments to their employment agreements, Mr. Siegel's base salary was increased from \$650,000 to \$663,000, and Mr. Winoker's base salary was increased from \$425,000 to \$446,250, in each case, effective January 1, 2023, in order to more closely align the executives' base salaries with those of our peers.
+On November 8, 2023, Mr. Siegel's base salary was increased from \$663,000 to \$725,000, effective November 1, 2023 to reflect an increase in Mr. D. Siegel's responsibilities to include direct responsibility for the Company's sales function.